ausdigital/ausdigital-idp/docs/concepts.md

 The OIDC protocol contains some standard scopes and claims which must be supported by all compliant IDPs, and also allows OIDC applications to implement custom scopes and claims if they need to.
-The ADBC IDP Specification makes used of custom scopes and claims, which ADBC IDP Specification compliant IDPs must also support.
+The ADBC IDP Specification makes used of a custom scope and standardised claims, which ADBC IDP Specification compliant IDPs must also support.

 ![claims and scopes ERD](images/claims_and_scopes.png)